grebtsew/FloorplanToBlender3d/Docs/README.md

   - [Run old style](#run-old-style)
 - [Solved Issues](#solved-issues)

-# Code Review and Explaination
+# Code Review and Explanation
 Here we explain how to use the `Floorplan to blender library` utilizing `Jupyter notebook`.

 ## Easy and fast setup with Docker